sekkinsan/DCE_capstone/README.md

 ### [PDF accessibility report of poorly tagged file](https://github.com/sekkinsan/DCE_capstone/blob/main/Pebble_Pharm_201X_Benefits.pdf.accreport.html)

+#### Document Issues
+Tagged PDF - Failed -  The document isn't tagged to specify the correct reading order Logical Reading Order - Needs Manual Check - Reading order always needs to be manually verified by a person Title - Failed - The document was missing a title Color contrast - Needs Manual Check - Document may contain content that isn't accessible to people who are color-blind.

+#### Page Content Issues

+##### Tagged content
+Element 1 not tagged and not shown within the Tags tree or Content section Element 2 not tagged and not shown within the Tags tree or Content section Element 3 not tagged and not shown within the Tags tree or Content section Element 4 not tagged and not shown within the Tags tree or Content section

+##### Tab order
+Page 1-7 tab order failed since tabbing should lead the reader in logical reading order.

+#### Alternate Text

+##### Figures alternate text
+Figures 1-11 do not have alternate text or are not set up as artifacts

+##### Other elements alternate text
+Elements 1 & 2 do not have alternate text or are not set up as artifacts

+#### Tables

+##### Headers
+Elements 1-8 are missing headers

+##### Summary
+Elements 1-8 are missing summaries

 ### Remediation plan
   1. Verified that the PDF was not created from a scanned image